microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Copilot capabilities for SQL database in Microsoft Fabric/02 - Copilot capabilities for SQL database in Microsoft Fabric.md

 1. select the **New Query** button on the tool bar as you did in previous module.

-4. Copy below prompt, paste it in the query editor and press **Enter**.
+2. Copy below prompt, paste it in the query editor and press **Enter**.

    ```
    --Create a query to get the product that is selling the most.
    ```

-5. Watch for the loading spinner at the bottom of the editor to track progress, and observe how Copilot’s suggestion appears in the code.
+3. Watch for the loading spinner at the bottom of the editor to track progress, and observe how code suggestion appear in the query editor.

    > **Note:** Copilot responses may not match what is shown in the screenshot but will provide similar results.